godotengine/godot-docs/tutorials/performance/thread_safe_apis.rst

 Thread-safe APIs
 ================

-Some parts of Godot support the use of threads
-(also commonly referred to as "multi-threading") to balance processing power across a system's CPU cores, leading to potentially better performance.
+Some parts of Godot support the use of threads, or "threading", to balance processing power across a system's CPU cores, leading to potentially improved performance.

 Below lists some ways threads can be used in different areas of Godot.